 Belarus requires all foreign nationals to have medical insurance upon entry.
-Visitors must obtain a medical insurance policy either from a Belarus insurance company or from an insurance company accredited in Belarus.
-For a list of insurance companies accredited in Belarus you should contact the nearest embassy or consulate of Belarus .
-Policies may also be purchased at a Belarus embassy when obtaining a visa.
+Visitors must obtain a medical insurance policy from a Belarusian insurance company or from an insurance company accredited in Belarus.
+For a list of insurance companies accredited in Belarus you should contact the nearest Embassy or Consulate of Belarus .
+Policies may also be purchased at a Belarusian embassy when obtaining a visa.

 Visitors arriving without valid insurance that is recognised in Belarus will be required to purchase a standard policy upon entry.
 This policy is not comprehensive medical insurance, but is only designed to compensate local medical institutions for the cost of treating visitors.

 You are required to complete currency and goods declaration forms on entry into Belarus.
 The competed forms must be stamped by a customs officer on arrival, and need to be kept for the duration of your visit, and presented when requested on departure.
 Undeclared money may be confiscated on departure from Belarus, and you may be detained or fined.

 Customs regulations apply to the export of antiques, icons and items of historic significance.

 Make sure your passport has at least six months validity from your planned date of return to Australia.

 Civil unrest/political tension